 Early prevention starts at age seven, which is when The American Association of Orthodontists recommends parents bring their children to an orthodontist.
 Don’t freak out, mom and dad.
 This does NOT mean that your 7 year old needs braces.
-I repeat this does NOT mean your 7 year old needs braces.
+We repeat, this does NOT mean your 7 year old needs braces.

 At this age, permanent teeth have begun to create a bite pattern and can be examined for irregularities.
 Starting treatment early may be more beneficial to the patient.
 An example of this is for treatment of narrow arches.
 With palate expanders, the arch can be widened so that the top and bottom teeth fit together better, and other issues can be addressed in the second phase of treatment.